idsquid/mapquill/README.md

 }
 ```

-The only limits would be development time, forming a user base, and a few other pragmatic concerns, like privacy.
+The only limits would be development time, and a few pragmatic concerns, like privacy.

 ### Privacy